philnguyen/termination/README.md

 The package `termination` is then available to be required in any Racket module.
 Remaining tests are similar to [Option 1]((#option-1-obtain-the-self-contained-virtualbox-image)).
+To automate all the tests as in the previous section, under `termination/termination`, run:

+    make test benchmark

 ### Building and installing the static checker